qrtl/sst-custom/product_sales_channel/readme/DESCRIPTION.rst

-This module adds sale channel in product.
+This module adds sales channel field in product.